dat-ecosystem/dat/.github/issue_template.md

 If it is easy to reproduce your bug, please run with the debug output so we can see what is going on.
 Type `DEBUG=dat* <your-command>` to print debug logs.

-# Security Issue

-Are you reporting a security issue that would impact general users?
-Please email us at security@datproject.org to report.